nishugalaxy/magic_ball/README.md

-# magic_ball
+# magic_eye_flutter

-A new Flutter project.
+A flutter app to show random answers your question like a coin toss.

 ## Getting Started